 | G3 | Express | Most academically demanding |

 A student's initial subject levels are determined by their PSLE Achievement Level (AL) scores, but these are not permanent.
-Schools can offer students the opportunity to take subjects at higher levels if they demonstrate readiness.
+Schools regularly review student performance and can offer the opportunity to take subjects at higher levels if they demonstrate consistent readiness and strong results.

 At Ancourage Academy, we provide tuition at all three G-levels: G3 English, G2 English, and G1 English — along with Mathematics, Science, and Chinese at every G-level.